 Adolescent Health Rhythms (evidence-based group drumming) – This new evidenced-based group drumming program was developed through research conducted at Bethesda Children’s Home in Meadville in conjunction with Remo, Inc. of California.
 The program will provide opportunities for those who participate to disclose their feelings and emotions in a safe, guarded, and fun environment while teaching kids how to cope with their emotions in a more productive and healthy way.
 Drumming groups will be held at the new center throughout the year.

 Recording Studio – The recording studio at the Bethesda Leadership Center was designed to provide kids an opportunity to express themselves through the use of recorded musical expression.
 Through a joint partnership with the Yamaha Institute, the Center will allow students to earn the privilege of studio time through volunteering their time, demonstrating continuous positive behaviors, and academic performance.

 Instrument Lessons – The recording studio includes 3 private lesson rooms were students will have the opportunity to learn various instruments such as drums, piano, guitar and others.

 Music Making – Through a “hands on approach,” students will be given the opportunity to learn the workings of a real recording studio including instruction on how to develop their song writing skills.

-Dance – Various forms of dance will be offered at the Center for Musical Expression and Leadership including hip-hop, jazz, and Salsa.
+Dance – Various forms of dance will be offered.

 Family-centered, community-based services to enhance individual and group functioning – Through Bethesda’s BHRS Services (BHRS) individual services for youth and families are available to help youth through life’s most difficult struggles.